lead generation

 such as ebooks or whitepapers,

-shows that a lead is actively seeking information about your product or industry.
+shows that a lead actively seeks information about your product or industry.

-This behavior is typically a strong indicator of interest.
+This behaviour is typically a strong indicator of interest.

 Attending Webinars or Demos: Leads who register for or attend webinars